jhbardwell/Busy-Bee-Newsletters/README.md

 ## Demo
 Do you wish to see the current project demonatration?
 Experience it for yourself here.
 ## Install
 Do you wish to install the freeware version?
-Sorry, you can't, yet.
+You can't, not yet.
 The intial stage of the project is still undergoing development.
 You are, however, welcome to download the demo code.
 ## Bugs
 Please report all bugs here
 ## Design
 Are you craving the nitty gritty details of design?
-This [file](DESIGNDOC.md) documents the development goals, system architexture, and schedule of this project
+[This file](DESIGNDOC.md) documents the development goals, system architexture, and schedule of this project.
 ## Roadmap
 ### Version 1.0
 - [X] Define problem scope